Clint Frazier is about to make the Yankees even more interesting

 HOUSTON -- This is expected to be Clint Frazier's first taste of the big leagues.
-He will have more eyes on him because of what New York Yankees general manager Brian Cashman once described as "legendary" bat speed, but also because of a personality that has drawn attention to the outfielder during his 11 months in the Yankees organization.
+He will have more eyes on him because of what New York Yankees general manager Brian Cashman once described as "legendary" bat speed but also because of a personality that has drawn attention to the outfielder during his 11 months in the Yankees organization.

 When Frazier steps into the Yankees clubhouse -- which is expected to happen but which Yankees manager Joe Girardi wouldn't fully confirm -- it will feel different than when Tyler Wade, Miguel Andujar or Dustin Fowler arrived earlier in the week.
 Those guys are also 22-year-old prospects who might turn out to be very good stories.